 An org chart helps investors understand more about your cost structure and how much goes into the people operations side of things.
 This is where you’ll share the business’s organizational chart with a short description of each team member, excluding their name, the headcount, total compensation, tenure, hours worked per week, and function.
 You’ll include yourself and all other founders/owners who contribute to the business.
 This only requires an easy search into the payroll system.

-Some firms want to view your Google Analytics information to see how well your website performs.
-If you’re not using Google Analytics, they’ll want to see whatever website analytics tool you have set up.
+Some firms want to view your GA4 information to see how well your website performs.
+If you’re not using GA4, they’ll want to see whatever website analytics tool you have set up.
 This lets them see your advertising ROI and track your video, social networking sites, and applications, including your active users, demographics, conversion data, and more.

 You’ll share any additional revenue metrics you haven’t already shared, such as ARR, MRR, Churn rates, CLV, renewal rates, revenue retention, MRR, and additional growth rates.